 The area is called Fisherman's Wharf, an area popular for shoreline fishing.

 Around noon, the Decatur Fire Department and several divers were pulling the vehicle from the water with a tow strap and winch.
-The SUV ended up about one hundred feet from shore.
+It took them more than two hours to locate the car and get it out.

 Top Stories: